Cabbages Cabbage, Mustard & Turnip Greens

 The photo specimen, purchased from an Asian grower in Los Angeles, was 18 inches in diameter and only about 4 inches high, weighing 14 ounces.
 Tatsoi is widely described as a cross between regular bok choy and shanghai (baby) bok choy, but I can not confirm that.
 I find this a fine general purpose choy - give the stems a head start over the leaves when cooking.
 Details and Cooking

-Chinese Broccoli - see Gai-lan.
+- see Gai-lan.

-Chinese Cabbage - see Napa Cabbage.
+- see Napa Cabbage.

 Choy Sum

-Juncea Species - Mustard Greens - [Brassica juncea]
+Juncea Species - Mustard Greens

 Gai Choy

-Despite its different appearance, this mustard is of the same species as the common mustard greens sold in American groceries and has about the same pungency but the leaves and stems are fleshier.
+Despite its different appearance, this mustard is of the same species as the common Mustard Greens sold in American groceries and has about the same pungency but the leaves and stems are fleshier.
 These greens are most commonly pickled and / or salted as "Preserved Mustard".
 In the larger sizes they are considered imperfectly digestible if not pickled, but smaller ones are used in stir fries.

 Small Gai Choy

-Oleracea Species - Cabbages - [Brassica oleracea]
+Oleracea Species - Cabbages

 Gai-lan

 While it looks a lot like Rapini (Italian broccoli), Chinese Broccoli is actually a broccoli, related to Western broccoli and cabbages.
-Interestingly, Rapini is a turnip green, one of only a few turnip green commonly used in the West.
-Gai Lan is different in form from European broccoli having thinner more tender stems, tiny flower heads and a lot of large leaves - probably resembling European broccoli during the Roman Empire.
+Interestingly, Rapini is a turnip green, one of only a few turnip greens commonly used in the West.
+Gai Lan is different in form from European broccoli, having thinner more tender stems, tiny flower heads and a lot of large leaves - probably resembling European broccoli during the Roman Empire.

-The stems are always used and open flowers, generally white, do not become bitter and are included with the rest of the plant when cooking.
+The stems are always used, and open flowers, generally white, do not become bitter and are included with the rest of the plant when cooking.
 Separate leaves from stems and give the stems a head start when cooking.
 This is a very important vegetable in the cooking of China and Southeast Asia but only beginning to show up in U.S. supermarkets.
 Details & Cooking.

-Napus Species - Oilseed Rape - [Brassica napus]
+Napus Species - Oilseed Rape

 This is an edible variety of the same plant Canola Oil and Rapeseed Oil are produced from (Canola is a non-toxic low erucic acid rapeseed oil).
 While most rape grown worldwide is used to produce oil and animal feed, the edible variety is used as a vegetable and is now widely available in North American markets serving Asian communities.
 It is particularly noted for the sweetness and tenderness of its stems.